aravind93raja/carla/PythonClient/Myproject/Myproject.md

 ( Done )  CODE: PIDControl_DataCollection.py

+3)To Train a Neural Network based on [Nvidia's End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf "Nvidia's End to End Learning for Self-Driving Cars")  with Depth Images instead of RGB Images for prediction of Steering Values.

+( Done )

-3)To Implement and Simulate Error state Extended Kalman Filter
+4)To Implement and Simulate Error state Extended Kalman Filter

 (In Progress ) Ground Work on my other repository :https://github.com/aravind93raja/State-Estimation-and-Localization

-4)To Train a Neural Network based on [Nvidia's End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf "Nvidia's End to End Learning for Self-Driving Cars")  with Depth Images instead of RGB Images for prediction of Steering Values.

-(In Progress )

 __________________________________________________________________________________________________________________________